 I love making casserole dishes for dinner.
 My family gets something yummy for dinner that I can make in advance and just pop in the oven and they love it.
 Some of our favorites are true comfort food classics, like Tuna Casserole, Sloppy Joe Tater Tot Casserole and Hamburger Casserole.

+This is classic home cooking from my childhood.
 My mom has been making this Tamale Pie recipe since I was a kid, so it’s something I grew up eating.
 Now I make it for my kids and they love it just as much as I do.
 The base is a simple, spicy ground beef chili with corn and olives mixed in and it’s topped with a homemade sweet cornbread and shredded cheese.
 Since it’s a complete meal made all in one pan, I don’t feel the need to make a bunch of sides and usually just serve with a simple Garden Salad.

 Where did tamale pie originate?